Effects of tropical cyclones

-After the cyclone has passed, devastation often continues.
-Fallen trees can block roads and delay rescues, with medical supplies, or slow the repairs to electrical lines, telephone towers or water pipes, which could put other lives at risk for days or months.
+After the cyclone has occurred, devastation often continues.
+Fallen trees can block roads and delay rescues even damaged houses, with medical supplies, or slow the repairs to electrical lines, telephone towers or water pipes, which could put other lives at risk for days or months.
 Stagnant water can cause the spread of disease, and transportation or communication infrastructure may have been destroyed, hampering clean-up and rescue efforts.
 Nearly 2 million people have died globally due to tropical cyclones.
 Despite their devastating effects, tropical cyclones are also beneficial, by potentially bringing rain to dry areas and moving heat from the tropics poleward.
 Out at sea, ships take advantage of their known characteristics by navigating through their weaker, western half.

 Hazards are often characterized as primary, secondary or tertiary.
 A primary hazard involves destructive winds, debris and storm surge.
 Secondary hazards include flooding and fires.
 Tertiary hazards include spikes in prices of food and other necessities, as well as long term hazards like water-borne diseases.